Town Leadership

 Doug Fuhrman,

-Doug is also an active board member for the Greater Montgomery Home Builders Association and has previously served as the GMHBA president in 2019.
-His previous community involvement includes serving in the Montgomery Lions Club and Montgomery Young Life.
-He has also volunteered as a basketball coach at Eastwood Christian School, the Montgomery YMCA, and Hoops League.
-He and his family are active members of Young Meadows Presbyterian Church where Doug has served as a deacon and head of the building and grounds committee.
+His past involvement includes serving with the Montgomery Lions Club, Montgomery Young Life, and volunteering as a basketball coach at Eastwood Christian School, the Montgomery YMCA, and Hoops League.
+He and his family are active members of Young Meadows Presbyterian Church, where he has served as a deacon and as head of the building and grounds committee.

 To contact Councilman Fuhrman, please email dougfuhrman1990@gmail.com.